tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

-run `make clean` if you have already tried to compile Ruby before and got warnings about not installed extensions (because corresponding dev packages were not installed).
+run `make clean` if you have already tried to compile Ruby before and got warnings about not installed extensions (because corresponding dev packages were not installed at that time).

 ```sh
 $ cd ~/tmp